 5 Suggestions to Improve Your Post Sale Content

-- Write/rewrite your product user’s manual – Do you even have a user manual?
-Is your user’s manual easily understood, or is it fraught with “tech speak”?
-Transform it into content that is easily understood and easy to find what you are looking for.
+- Write/rewrite your offering’s instruction book – Do you even have an instruction manual for your offering?
+Is it easily understood, or is it bogged down with tech speak and industry jargon?
+Transform it into content that is easy to act upon and answers FAQs.

 - Produce customer start-up videos – Walk the customer through the first day with your offering.
 Help them to benefit from all the features that caused them to buy the product.
 Also, think about creating an advanced training series to help your customers maximize their experience with your offering.